ayushrawat220804/maajikapiroject/README.md

-AI Selfie Image Recognition (Beginner-Friendly)
+﻿AI Selfie Image Recognition (Beginner-Friendly)
 ==============================================

 A simple local project for recognizing faces in selfies using Python, Streamlit, OpenCV, and face_recognition.